konovalov-nk/sfusion-contacts/docs/application-requirements.md

 2. Add minimal amount of code to make it green
 3. Refactor

 In this application, I would be using Mamba together with Expects assertion library for testing Django.
 Vue.js have Mocha and Chai by default.
 For fixtures I would like to use more dynamic Factory approach using [factory_boy](https://github.com/FactoryBoy/factory_boy) package together with [faker](https://github.com/joke2k/faker/).
 For frontend side I'll be using [factory-girl](https://github.com/aexmachina/factory-girl) since it is the only thing I've found close enough to `factory_boy` package.
-It uses [chance](https://github.com/chancejs/chancejs) instead of the `faker`.
+Fortunately, there is a Javascript version of `faker`: [faker.js](https://github.com/Marak/Faker.js).

 **Result:** Mamba/Expects for Django, Mocha/Chai for Vue.js.